 The PhD program in History is one of the leading programs in the country that specifically emphasizes World History as a primary field.
 The department’s 19 full-time faculty members offer courses spanning the globe: from Asia to Africa to Latin America to Europe to the United States.
-Interdisciplinary and multidimensional, the program has particular strengths in gender, social, cultural, and legal history.
+Interdisciplinary and multidimensional, the program has particular strengths in legal, economic, gender, social, and education history.

 In The News